peterhebert/simple-grey/README.md

 ## Development, Issues and Contributions
 All development of this theme is done on [GitHub](https://github.com/peterhebert/simple-grey).
 Please file any issues with the theme against the GitHub repository.
 Contributions are welcome, feel free to fork the project and make pull requests.

+### Build locally

+If you want to use the build tools, you'll need to clone the theme from Github.
+The build uses npm and gulp.
+Install dependencies via npm:

+`npm install`

+the build commands are `npm run dev` for development including watch, and `npm run build` for a production build.

+To generate the .pot file for translations, you will need the `wp-cli/i18n` package for WP-CLI.

+`wp i18n make-pot . languages/simple-grey.pot`

 ## More information
-More information about this theme is available on the [Rex Rana](https://rexrana.ca/code/simple-grey-wordpress-theme) website.
+More information about this theme is available on my website: [Simple Grey](https://peterhebert.com/en/code/simple-grey)

 ## Changelog